Foloi oak forest: Flora

 The broadleaf oak, Quercus frainetto (Hungarian oak) is the primary species of oak in the forest, and it covers the biggest part of its territory.
 The trees are 15–20 m tall and can live up to 200 years.
 Quercus pubescens (downy oak) and evergreen Quercus ilex (holm oak) are also present, though their population is substantially smaller.
 Besides oaks, ferns and asphodels are very common and they tend to grow in the space between the trunks of the trees.

 Fauna

-The acorns provide an abundant source of food for animals such as hares, squirrels, hedgehogs, which are found in significant populations.
+The acorns provide an abundant source of food for animals such as hares, squirrels, and hedgehogs, which are found in significant populations.
 The ecosystem of the forest is a food chain which also contains badgers, pine martens, foxes, eagles, turtles, weasels, owls, skylarks, jackals, magpies, vipers, rat snakes and others.

 Protection status

 The Folóï oak forest has been designated the status of a protected area enlisted in the Natura 2000 ecological network of the E.U.